Horizon Public Health

 Family Home Visiting

-Expectant parents, parents, or guardians of children five years old and younger can get in-home coaching with parenting skills and connections to community resources
+Expectant parents and parents or caregivers of young children can get in-home support with pregnancy topics, parenting skills and connections to community resources.

 - Connecting families to community services, such as referrals for pregnant women to prenatal care

-- Supporting parents as a child's first teacher
+- Supporting parents and caregivers in being their child's first teacher

 The Nurse-Family Partnership model is provided by Supporting Hands Nurse-Family Partnership Program